 |Old Seats||New Seats||Change||Disappear||Switch Out||Switch In||Fresh|

-Visit the East Scotland and West Scotland regional pages for more details.
+Visit the Scotland Area page for more details.

 |Party||Old Seats||New Seats||Change||Commentary|

-See also the information about the now-abandonned "Sixth Periodic review", to compare against the 2018 Review.
+See also the information about the now-abandoned "Sixth Periodic review", to compare against the 2018 Review.